 Apple weren’t wrong when they first announced that there’s an app for just about everything on the iPhone.
 As it turns out, having a jailbroken iPhone just strengthens this statement tremendously.
 We keep seeing amazing new Cydia tweaks pop up every other day which just make your iPhone even more useful.
 Carnitine is yet another example of how jailbreaking can increase the usefulness of your iDevice.

-Most of us run into situations where we launch an app and realise that we need WiFi for this one.
+Most of us run into situations where we launch an app and realize that we need WiFi for this one.
 For example, in my case, I never use YouTube on 3G thanks to the expensive data package by my cellular service provider.
 Carnitine comes handy in such a situation.
 It automatically turns on WiFi, when you access certain apps on your iPhone.

-How it works is that it asks you on first launch of the app if it should enable WiFi every time you open it.
+How it works is that it asks you on the first launch of the app if it should enable WiFi every time you open it.
 If you allow it, it wouldn’t bug you again but automatically enable WiFi, which you would have had to do so from the Settings app otherwise.
 Not only would this save you from extra data costs, it’ll save you from a few extra taps.
-Best thing about Carnitine?
+The best thing about Carnitine?
 It’s free.

-One issue with the app, and we hope the developer takes this into consideration in the next release is that WiFI doesn’t turn off automatically after you’re done using the app.
+One issue with the app and we hope the developer takes this into consideration in the next release is that WiFI doesn’t turn off automatically after you’re done using the app.
 This can potentially impact your battery life if you don’t disable it manually by yourself.

-Carintine works with iOS 4 and above and is available for free from the BigBoss repository.
+Carnitine works with iOS 4 and above and is available for free from the BigBoss repository.